flynnbr11/QMLA/docs/full_guide.rst

 which are stored on the redis database, allowing for later anlaysis as required by :term:`QMLA`.
 The retrieval of trained model data is performed in :meth:`~qmla.ModelInstanceForStorage.model_update_learned_values`.

 .. _section_modular_functionality:

 Modular functionality
 ---------------------
-A large amount of the design of an :term:`ES` involves implementation of subroutines: there are a number of methods of :class:`~qmla.ExplorationStrategy` which can be overwritten in order to achieve functionality specific to the target :term:`system`.
+A large amount of the design of an :term:`ES` involves implementation of subroutines: there are a number of methods of :class:`~qmla.exploration_strategies.ExplorationStrategy` which can be overwritten in order to achieve functionality specific to the target :term:`system`.
 In this section we describe these subroutines.
 Many of the subroutines have a number of sensible implementations: we make :term:`QMLA` \emph{modular} by providing a set of pre-built subroutines, and allow them to be easily swapped so that a new :term:`ES` can benefit from arbitrary combiniations of subroutines.
-The subroutines are called by wrapper methods in :class:`~qmla.ExplorationStrategy`;
+The subroutines are called by wrapper methods in :class:`~qmla.exploration_strategies.ExplorationStrategy`;
 to set which function is called, change the attribute in the definition of the custom :term:`ES`.
 Alternatively, directly overwrite the wrapper.
 The pre-built functions are in ``qmla/shared_functionality``.

-Within :class:`~qmla.ExplorationStrategy`, these modular functions are set in :meth:`~qmla.exploration_strategies.ExplorationStrategy._setup_modular_subroutines`.
+Within :class:`~qmla.exploration_strategies.ExplorationStrategy`, these modular functions are set in :meth:`~qmla.exploration_strategies.ExplorationStrategy._setup_modular_subroutines`.

 An example of setting each of these subroutines is